 Roles of a Salesforce Developer Jobs

-Here are list of responsibilities for developer job description.
+Here are list of responsibilities for the developer job description.

-- Business Requirement: Developer is one who need to support business requirements with out of the box functionality.
+- Business Requirement: The developer needs to support business requirements with out-of-the-box functionality.

-- Solution: Should able to provide customized solutions using the Salesforce platform.
+- Solution: Should be able to provide customized solutions using the Salesforce platform.

-- Analytical skills: Should able to take care of requirement gatherings, produce functional analysis.
+- Analytical skills: Should handle requirement gatherings and produce functional analysis.

-- Communicate: Developer should be good to communicate with project managers, clients, and architect to ensure efficient participation in software development life cycle.
+- Communicate: The developer should communicate well with project managers, clients, and architects to ensure efficient participation in the software development life cycle.

-- Troubleshoot: Should be able to troubleshoot any bugs in the system.
+- Troubleshoot: You should be able to troubleshoot any bugs in the system.

 - Time Management: Able to understand the Salesforce Agile implementation and should follow various timelines and development goals.